A Year-Round Guide to Franklin and Nantahala

 Park Road Books — Charlotte

 For more than 40 years, Park Road Books has been a Charlotte landmark, and it’s now the only independent bookseller in the city that offers solely new books.
-For visitors looking for a new read, their 2017 fiction and nonfiction bestseller lists give an insight into the books the residents of Charlotte enjoyed most last year.
+For visitors looking for a new read, their list of the past year’s fiction and nonfiction bestsellers give an insight into the books the residents of Charlotte enjoyed most.
 The store hosts author events weekly, as well as the “Foodie” and “Geek” book clubs.
-And if you stop in, you just might get to meet Yola, the store dog.

 Park Road Books